This information describes the symptoms, diagnosis, and treatment of vocal cord paralysis.

 Vocal Cord Paralysis

-- A tumor in the neck, esophagus (food pipe), or lung
+- A tumor in your neck, esophagus (food pipe), or lung

-- A brain injury due to a different causes, such as a stroke or a tumor
+- A brain injury (such as a stroke or a tumor)

 Vocal cord paralysis may cause any or all of the following symptoms:

 - Hoarse, weak, or lost voice.

 - Weak cough, including not being able to cough up mucus after trying.

 - Shortness of breath during exercise.

-You may have an endoscopy so that your doctor can look at your vocal cords to see if they’re moving or if they’re paralyzed.
+Vocal cord paralysis can be diagnosed with an endoscopy.
 During your endoscopy, your doctor will use a flexible tube with a camera at the end called an endoscope.
-They will insert the endoscope into 1 of your nostrils and into your throat.
-Your doctor will look at your vocal cords as you speak some words.
+They will put the endoscope into one of your nostrils and gently move it to your larynx.
+Once they can see your vocal cords, they will ask you to talk.
+They will look at your vocal cords as you talk.

-In some people, the paralyzed vocal cord may recover and the voice may return without any treatment.
-In other cases, the uninjured, moving vocal cord may take over for the vocal cord that is paralyzed.
+Sometimes, the paralyzed vocal cord gets better without any treatment.
+In other cases, the uninjured, moving vocal cord takes over for the vocal cord that’s paralyzed.
 This usually happens within the first year.
 Sometimes, the vocal cord is permanently paralyzed.

-You may need treatment if you have problems with swallowing or your voice is hoarse.
+You may need treatment if you have problems swallowing or if your voice is hoarse.
 Your doctor may recommend some of the treatments described below.

 Voice therapy uses exercises to strengthen your vocal cords.
 It teaches you how to use your moving vocal cord to make up for your paralyzed vocal cord.

-You may have an injection (shot) into your paralyzed vocal cord to improve your voice and swallowing problems.
-The material in the injection makes your vocal cord more bulky which moves your paralyzed cord closer to your moving cord.
+You may get an injection (shot) into your paralyzed vocal cord.
+The material in the injection makes your vocal cord bulkier, which moves your paralyzed cord closer to your moving cord.
 The injection may help for a few months until your vocal cord recovers.

 The injection can be done with a local anesthetic (medication that numbs an area of your body) in your doctor’s office.
-You will make sounds while your doctor listens to the quality of your voice and looks at your vocal cords using an endoscope.
+You will make sounds while your doctor listens to your voice and looks at your vocal cords using an endoscope.